temporalio/documentation/docs/application-development-guide.md

 ### Start Workflow Execution

-[Workflow Execution](/workflows/#workflow-executions) semantics rely on several parameters - that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language-specific contextual data, and Workflow Function parameters.
+[Workflow Execution](/workflows/#workflow-executions) semantics rely on several parameters – that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language-specific contextual data, and Workflow Function parameters.

 In the examples below, all Workflow Executions are started using a Temporal Client.
-To spawn Workflow Executions from within other Workflow Executions, use either the [Child Workflow](#child-workflows) or External Workflow APIs.
+To spawn Workflow Executions from within another Workflow Executions, use either the [Child Workflow](#child-workflows) or External Workflow APIs.

 See the [Customize Workflow Type](#customize-workflow-type) section to see how to customize the name of the Workflow Type.

 A request to spawn a Workflow Execution causes the Temporal Cluster to create the first Event ([WorkflowExecutionStarted](/references/events/#workflowexecutionstarted)) in the Workflow Execution Event History.
-The Temporal Cluster then creates the first Workflow Task resulting the first [WorkflowTaskScheduled](/references/events/#workflowtaskscheduled) Event.
+The Temporal Cluster then creates the first Workflow Task, resulting in the first [WorkflowTaskScheduled](/references/events/#workflowtaskscheduled) Event.

 <Tabs
 defaultValue="go"